zefiros-software/SerLib/README.md

 	};

 #### SerLib Limits
-* Each class can use up to 27 indices; So we can store 27 seperate variables max.
+* Each class can use up to 27 indices, so we can store 27 seperate variables max.
-* Each class can have up to 3 parents; So we can only use 3 indices for parents.
+* Each class can have up to 3 parents, we can only use 3 indices for parents.

 ## Planned Features
 * Compression, based on array type and with delta encoding.